Work Package 1

 Clinical Network and Biobanking

-WP1 will be responsible for creating the PERFORM International Clinical Network (PERFORM-ICN), by combining the clinical data and sample banks from previous EU-funded studies undertaken by members of the consortium and effectively creating the most comprehensive and well-characterised biobank in Europe.
+WP1 was responsible for creating the PERFORM International Clinical Network (PERFORM-ICN), by combining the clinical data and sample banks from previous EU-funded studies undertaken by members of the consortium and effectively creating the most comprehensive and well-characterised biobank in Europe.

-All clinical samples for the subsequent Work-Packages will be collected through WP1, including the diagnostic, genomic and proteomic studies to be conducted for Work-Packages 2-4.
+All clinical samples for the subsequent Work-Packages were collected through WP1, including the diagnostic, genomic and proteomic studies to be conducted for Work-Packages 2-4.

-WP1 is led by SERGAS – Servizo Galego de Saude, from Spain.
+WP1 was led by SERGAS – Servizo Galego de Saude, from Spain.

 Work Package 2

-WP2 will provide high-throughput molecular diagnostics, enabling accurate patient assignment to bacterial or viral diagnostic categories and will validate candidate protein biomarkers to distinguish between bacterial and viral infection using immunoassays.
+WP2 provided high-throughput molecular diagnostics, enabling accurate patient assignment to bacterial or viral diagnostic categories.
+It validated candidate protein biomarkers to distinguish between bacterial and viral infection using immunoassays.

-WP2 is led by the AMC – Academish Medisch Centrum bij de Universiteit van Amesterdam, in the Netherlands.
+WP2 was led by the AMC – Academish Medisch Centrum bij de Universiteit van Amesterdam in the Netherlands.

 Work Package 3

-WP3’s main goal will be to provide detailed transcriptome profiling of febrile patients with bacterial or viral infections, in order to identify reliable genomic markers so as to improve diagnosis and clinical management.
-In order to so successfully, WP3 will need to:
+WP3’s main goal was to provide detailed transcriptome profiling of febrile patients with bacterial or viral infections, to identify reliable genomic markers so as to improve diagnosis and clinical management.
+WP3 aimed to:

-WP3 is led by LSHTM – London School of Hygiene and Tropical Medicine.
+WP3 was led by LSHTM – London School of Hygiene and Tropical Medicine in the UK.

 Work Package 4

-Data integration will then allow for the design composition of the optimal protein biomarker panel capable of distinguishing between bacterial and viral infections.
+Data integration then allowed for the design composition of the optimal protein biomarker panel capable of distinguishing between bacterial and viral infections.

-WP4 will be led by RUMC – Stichting Katholieke Universiteit in the Netherlands.
+WP4 was led by RUMC – Radboud University Medical Center in the Netherlands.

 Work Package 5